 Dobkin and Kirkpatrick~\cite{dobkin1985linear} showed how to construct a DK-hierarchy.
 This construction was later improved by Biedl and Wilkinson~\cite{biedl2005bounded}.
 Formally, they start by defining $P_1 = P$.
 Then, given a polyhedron $P_i$, they show how to compute a $P_i$-independent set~$I$ and define $P_{i+1}$ as the convex hull of the set $V(P_i)\setminus I$.

-Using this data structure, they claimed to have an algorithm that computes the distance between two preprocessed polyhedra in $O(\log^2 n)$ time~\cite{dobkin1990determining}.
-Unfortunately as we show below, a slight oversight in their paper could cause a straightforward implementation of their algorithm to be much slower than this claimed bound.
+Using this data structure, they provide an algorithm that computes the distance between two preprocessed polyhedra in $O(\log^2 n)$ time~\cite{dobkin1990determining}.
+As we show below however, a straightforward implementation of their algorithm could be be much slower than this claimed bound.

-In our algorithm, as well as in the algorithm presented by Dobkin and Kirpatrick~\cite{dobkin1990determining}, we are given a plane tangent to $P_i$ at a vertex $v$ and want to find a vertex of $P_{i-1}$ lying on the other side of this plane (if it exists).
+In our algorithm, as well as in the algorithm presented by Dobkin and Kirkpatrick~\cite{dobkin1990determining}, we are given a plane tangent to $P_i$ at a vertex $v$ and want to find a vertex of $P_{i-1}$ lying on the other side of this plane (if it exists).
 Although they showed that at most one vertex of $P_{i-1}$ can lie on the other side of this plane and that it has to be adjacent to $v$, they do not explain how to find such a vertex.
 An exhaustive walk through the neighbors of $v$ in $P_{i-1}$ would only be fast enough for their algorithm if $v$ is always of constant degree.
 Unfortunately this is not always the case as shown in the following example.

 Start with a tetrahedron $P_k$ and select a vertex $q$ of $P_k$.
 To construct the polyhedron $P_{i-1}$ from $P_i$, we refine it by adding a vertex slightly above each face adjacent to $q$.
 In this way, the degree of the new vertices is exactly three.
 After $k$ steps, we reach a polyhedron $P_1 = P$.
 In this way, the sequence $P = P_1, P_2, \ldots, P_k$ defines a DK-hierarchy of $P$.
 Moreover, when going from $P_i$ to $P_{i-1}$, a new neighbor of $q$ is added for each of its adjacent faces in $P_i$.
 Thus, the degree of $q$ doubles when going from $P_i$ to $P_{i-1}$ and hence, the degree of $q$ in $P_1$ is linear.
 Note that this situation can occur at a deeper level of the hierarchy, even if every vertex of $P$ has degree three.